-If you are adding another layer, wait the prescribed cure time, before adding the next layer.
+If you are adding another layer, wait the prescribed cure time before adding the next layer.
 If you are using cloth, try putting the next layer down so that the warp and woof (the threads in the fabric) are at a 45° angle to the previous layer.
-As before work in sections and work the resin as thin as possible.
+As before, work in sections and work the resin as thin as possible.

 Do you have a snag in the cloth?
-With your forefinger, starting from the outside of the snag and working in, draw an every tightening circle with your finger working in toward the center.
+With your forefinger, starting from the outside of the snag and working in, draw an ever-tightening circle with your finger working in toward the center.
 You can do this before adding resin or after (because sometimes snags occur after adding resin).
 You may need to "circle" the snag a number of times, but this method is effective.

 The video below is an excellent example of fiberglass layup from start to finish.
-It's a time-lapse presentation so you may want to hit the pause button from time to time to grasp the finer points.
+It's a time-lapse presentation, so you may want to hit the pause button from time to time to grasp the finer points.
 There is also commentary embedded in the video to explain what's going on.

 I find it particularly useful since the videographer also used releasing agent at the beginning.
-You see why that agent was used at the end as well as what the part created is used for.
+You see why that agent was used at the end, as well as what the part created is used for.

 And what is the releasing agent?
 Ordinary car wax without any additives.